Muslim firefighter settles with NYC over firehouse treatment

 - Rep. Rashida Tlaib profanely promises to impeach Trump, and she's not sorry

+At the time, the firehouse was shut down for a short time after the alleged threat phone call.

+He was charged with misdemeanor aggravated harassment but was given a deal by prosecutors that the charge would be dropped and the case sealed after six months if he remained out of trouble.

-Hassan’s attorney tells the newspaper his client is working in a new firehouse.
+Hassan’s attorney told the newspaper his client is working in a new firehouse.

 Information from: New York Post, http://www.nypost.com